Takanabe Station: Layout

-Adjacent stations
+Platforms

 History

 In 1913, the Miyazaki Prefectural Railway (宮崎県営鉄道) had opened a line from Miyazaki northwards to Hirose (now closed).
 After the Miyazaki Prefectural Railway was nationalized on 21 September 1917, Japanese Government Railways (JGR) undertook the subsequent extension of the track as part of the then Miyazaki Main Line.
 In the first phase of expansion, the track from Jirogabyū (now Hyūga-Sumiyoshi forked off from the track to Hirose and extended north, with Takanabe which opened on 11 September 1920 as the new northern terminus.
 Takanabe became a through station on 11 June 1921 when the track was further extended to Mimitsu.
 Expanding north in phases and joining up with other networks, the track eventually reached Kokura and the entire stretch from Kokura through Takanabe to Miyakonojō was redesignated as the Nippō Main Line on 15 December 1923.
+The original station building was destroyed on July 16, 1945 by an air raid in World War II, and was rebuilt in 1947.
+Freight service and baggage handling were discontinued in 1985.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

+Surrounding area

+The station is located near the coast at the eastern end of the town.
+Facilities such as the town hall, Maizuru Park, Takanabe Town Museum of Art, Takanabe Town Historical Museum, and Miyazaki Prefectural Takanabe Agricultural High School are located in the center of the town, but they are approximately 2 kilometers away from the station.